DOI10.47051/ECIK7982

 Figure 2: Distribution of Tantilla melanocephala in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Tantilla, which is derived from the Latin word tantillus (meaning “so little”),32 is probably a reference to the small body size of snakes of this genus.
-The specific epithet melanocephala, which comes from the Greek words melas (meaning “black”) and kephale (meaning “head”),32 refers to the black head cap characteristic to individuals of this species.
+Etymology: The name Tantilla is derived from the Latin word tantillus (=little)32 and probably refers to the small body size snakes of this genus.
+The specific epithet melanocephala comes from the Greek words melas (=black) and kephale (=head),32 referring to the black head cap.

-See it in the wild: In Ecuador, Black-headed Centipede-Snakes are usually found no more than once every few months at any given area and usually only by chance.
-Apparently, the only localities where the species is recorded consistently is around the towns Archidona and Santa Cecilia.
-The majority of individuals have been found by walking along forest trails during the daytime.
+See it in the wild: In Ecuador, Black-headed Centipede-Snakes are found about once every few months, especially around the towns Archidona and Santa Cecilia, where individuals are typically spotted along forest trails during the daytime.

 Notes: This account follows Wilson and Mena (1980)5 and Wilson (1999)33 in recognizing Tantilla melanocephala and T. equatoriana as distinct species, a view contrary to Greenbaum et al. (2004).34 Tantilla fraseri is also considered to be a valid taxon and not a synonym of T. melanocephala, following Peters (1960).35 An unpublished36 species delimitation analysis based on DNA sequences confirms these arrangements, a view that is shared here based also on the differences in head pattern between the species.